 Exposed Wood Touching Your House Is An Open Invitation For Termites

 Do you have any piles of scrap wood leaning up against your garage or house?
 What about firewood?
-Well, if you do, you might want to move them a few yards away from your home.
+If you do, you might want to move them a few yards away from your home.
 Why, you ask?
-Well, even a small firewood pile next to your house can both attract termites and give termites a way inside.
-So, one of the best things you can do to prevent termite problems is simply keep wood away from your home.
+Even a tiny firewood pile next to your house can attract termites and give termites a way inside.
+So, one of the best things you can do to prevent termite problems is to keep wood away from your home.
 After all, termites eat wood.
 So, why would you leave a nice appetizer out for them right next to the main course?
 It’s just asking for trouble.

 Do You Have Gaps In Your Foundation?
-They’re Basically Termite Superhighways
+They’re Termite Superhighways

 Some species of termites like to nest and breed underneath concrete foundations.
 It’s dark, damp, and food-adjacent.
-If you have cracks in your foundation, then they act as a termite superhighway, connecting their home to yours.
-Termites can find their way through those cracks and into your home, threatening your wood structures in the process.
+If you have cracks in your foundation, they act as a termite superhighway, connecting their home to yours.
+Termites can find their way through those cracks and into your home, threatening your wood structures.

-To prevent termites from entering through gaps in your foundation, just fill the cracks as soon as you notice them.
-However, if you do have cracks or holes in your foundation, then contact us to schedule a WDO inspection right away.
+To prevent termites from entering through gaps in your foundation, fill the cracks as soon as you notice them.
+However, if you have cracks or holes in your foundation, contact us to schedule a WDO inspection.

 Failure To Get An Annual WDO Inspection From Millennium Termite & Pest

 The most common reason for termite problems is the failure to get an annual WDO inspection from Millennium Termite & Pest.
-Even if you’ve never had termites before, and even if you aren’t experiencing any of the warning signs listed in this article, you still need to get a termite inspection at least once a year.
+Even if you’ve never had termites before and aren’t experiencing any of the warning signs listed in this article, you still need to get a termite inspection at least once a year.

 When it comes to termite infestations, it’s always better to find them through inspection than after they’ve done any damage to your home.
 So, to help save your home, contact us here at Millennium Termite & Pest to schedule an annual WDO inspection today!